MANUAL - PLANTING TREES

 How do I (re)plant trees?

-More Trees Now rescues excess saplings for a second chance elsewhere.
-Disadvantaged seedlings are trees that have grown up in places where there is no future, for example in a place where they are mowed.
-On harvest days, these trees and shrubs are scooped out and thus saved.
-You can pick up the saplings directly or sign up for one of the big distribution days.
+More Trees Now rescues excess saplings for a second chance at life.
+Disadvantaged seedlings are trees that have sprouted in places where they cannot thrive, such as areas where they are at risk of being mowed.
+On harvest days, these trees and shrubs are carefully uprooted and saved.
+You can pick up the saplings directly or you can register for one of the big distribution days.

-The More Trees Now season runs from 1 November to 1 March, with an extension to 15 March if the trees are not all distributed.
+The More Trees Now season runs from November 1st to March 1st, with an extension to March 15th if all the trees have not been distributed.

 Planting is the third and final step of the More Trees Now method.
-Thank you for joining us in greening the Earth faster by planting!
+We appreciate your contribution to the greening of the Earth!
 Every tree that grows is good for the climate and biodiversity.
-We will walk you through all the steps in this guide.
+This guide will walk you through all the necessary steps.

 How to transplant a tree?